spoomerian/spoomerian.github.io/_posts/2023-07-28-introduction.md

 * Head carpenter - safety of all persons & objects
 * Operator/s - execution of all cues during showing
 * Director - actions of all persons (excluding SM & operator/s) during show

+* If your group has an extra member then you may choose to have 2 TD's or 2 SM's and split the work acordingly